primait/telepoison/README.md

 * `:ot_attributes` - a list of `{name, value}` `tuple` attributes that will be added to the span.
 * `:ot_resource_route` - sets the `http.route` attribute, depending on the value provided.

-If the value is a string or an anonymous function with an arity of 1 (the `t:HTTPoison.Request/0` `request`) that is used to set the attribute.
+If the value is a string or an function with an arity of 1 (the `t:HTTPoison.Request/0` `request`) that is used to set the attribute

-If `:infer` is provided, then either the out of the box or custom inference discussed within the Configuration section is used to set the attribute, unless it has been disabled.
+If `:infer` is provided, then the function discussed within the *Configuration* section is used to set the attribute

 **It is highly recommended** to supply the `:ot_resource_route` explicitly as either a string or an anonymous function with an arity of 1.